 Then you can share immediately or schedule for a later date and time.
 Also, you can set time intervals and automate your Google Business posts.

 Discover Articles: You may curate industry, business, and market items from 200,000 sources in 11 different languages.

 Connect RSS Feeds: To set up RSS automation, connect your favorite RSS Feeds to Twitter, Facebook, LinkedIn, Google My Business, and Instagram!

-Here, our step-by-step guide aimed to show you how to set up Google My Business to boost your Google Maps rankings, interacting with customers, manage your internet presence, and generate more leads.
+Here, our step-by-step guide aims to show you how to set up Google My Business to boost your Google Maps rankings, interact with customers, manage your internet presence, and generate more leads.

 You can add your business to Google, increase its visibility, create and schedule posts and boost your sales eventually.
 For managing your Google Business accounts and scheduling content, you can use Circleboom Publish.
 Craft your content and prepare them for your multiple accounts in one dashboard with Circleboom.

 Thanks to its Open AI integration on Circleboom, you can make ChatGPT write excellent Google Business posts exactly as you want!

 You can take advantage of many great Circleboom features at affordable prices.